x2day/qoupee/README.md

-You expect this is coupang?
-This is qoupee.
-We have added AI chat assistant to our lovely service.
-It can works with any language.
-Do you want "I need computer to game in LOL", "I have acne.
-Find cream anti-acne", "nightstand with minimalist drawer handles"?
-Ask in any language!

-When you came to shop we can ask assistant.
-Say hello to qoupee - our AI assistant.
+Imagine looking for a cream for dry skin while avoiding oranges.
+Normally, you'd ask a consultant for help.
+Meet our AI assistant - Coupee, that offers personalized recommendations and can chat with you in your preferred language, making your search easy and tailored to your needs.

-## Historical notes
+## Data collection
-There was generated three category of products:
-Facial Cleansing Washes, Single Board Computers, Nightstands.
-Each product contains name, price, images.
-After all products was uploaded to qoupee.x2day.org where each product contains URL, name, price, images.
+We’ve set up a database with products in three categories—Facial Cleansing Washes, Single Board Computers, and Nightstands—on qoupee.x2day.org.
+Each product entry includes its name, price, and images, all linked to detailed URLs for easy browsing.

 You can find any product from our database using the AI assistant.